terohakkarainen/sudoku-solver/README.md

 ## General information
 SudokuSolver is a shell application for making it easier to solve sudokus than the classic pen-and-paper method.
-The application can (as the name suggests) also solve sudokus to a certain extent, while still preserving the user the joy of solving them herself.
+The application can (as the name suggests) also solve any sudoku, while still preserving the user the joy of solving it herself.

 ## Technologies
 * Kotlin 1.4+